dvollrath/StudyGuide/problems/answers2.md

 Ultimately the *level* of GDP per capita will be lower, as the slower growth in GDP per capita pushes the economy down to a lower BGP.

-To see this in figures that the problem asks for, it is helpful to use <a href="https://dietzvollrath.shinyapps.io/SolowBasic/" target="_blank">this app</a>, which will open in a separate window.
+To see this in figures that the problem asks for, it is helpful to use <a href="https://dietzvollrath.shinyapps.io/SolowBasic/" target="_blank">this app</a>, which will open in a separate window if you use the link, or is embedded below.
 This app is a simulation of the Solow model, and allows you to adjust the parameters to see what happens in response.

+<iframe height="800" width="100%" frameborder="no" src="https://dietzvollrath.shinyapps.io/SolowBasic/"> </iframe>

 In that app, the economy begins at steady state, and is on a BGP.
 When you adjust a parameter, like $s_I$, you'll see how the economy responds.
 In the app, the economy starts with $s_I = 0.20$.
 For this problem, use the slider on the left to adjust $s_I$ down to 0.10, a lower value.
 You'll see several things happen in the four tabs of results ("K/AL ratio", "Log GDP pc", "Growth rate", and "K/AL dynamics").